amerob/OrthoAssist/README.md

-# OrthoAssist AI — Clinical Fracture Analysis System
+# OrthoAssist AI: Clinical Fracture Analysis System 🦴🤖
 > **For Research & Educational Use Only.**
 > All AI-generated findings must be reviewed by a licensed radiologist or orthopedic specialist before any clinical application.

 ---

-## Overview
+## Overview 📋
 OrthoAssist AI is an advanced orthopedic fracture analysis web application that combines state-of-the-art computer vision models with a conversational AI assistant.
 It enables rapid, preliminary screening of X-ray images for bone classification and fracture detection.

 **Key capabilities:**